 1. Keep your home office multi-purpose

-2. Make function a home office feature
+2. DIY a functional home office feature wall

 There are plenty of wall planners and noticeboards on the market to help you organise your time, but if you fancy a project, why not make your own?
 All you need is some masking tape and chalk paint to get started, or alternatively some corkboard and spray paint if you need something you can pin notes to.

 A blackboard calendar wall sticker, from Ferm Living, allows the owner of this office in a colourful Victorian semi to keep track of appointments.
 The Mid-century desk was originally a dressing table bought on Ebay for £40.
 For a similar chair, try Made.com.

-Lamp, Anglepoise
+Reclaim the space under your staircase with a made-to-measure home office.
+Not only can office shelving be designed to fit right up to the underside, it’s a great opportunity to create a feature by displaying favourite items and photos.
 Opt for purpose-built office furniture so you can incorporate useful components, such as slide-out cupboard shelves that are ideal for housing printers and scanners or bulky equipment that you may not want on show.